-When you think of a Pitbull, you probably have a very specific image in mind.
+When you think of a Pit Bull, you probably have a very specific image in mind.
 However, did you know that there are several different types of Pitbulls?
 There are also a lot of dogs that aren’t Pitbull dog breeds but have a similar look.

-Let’s talk about the different types of Pitbulls and how to choose the right one for your family.
+Let’s talk about the types of Pitbulls and how to choose the right one for your family.

-The term “Pitbull” refers to a group of dog breeds that were once used for bull-baiting and dogfighting.
+The term “Pit Bull” refers to a group of dog breeds that were once used for bull-baiting and dogfighting.
 Both cruel sports often took place in pits with amphitheater-style seating, so everybody had a good view.
 When a dog fought against a bull in a pit, the term “Pitbull” was a natural choice.

 In bull baiting, somebody would tie a bull to a stake.
 Then, dogs were sent in individually to try to grab the bull by the nose and bring it down.
 People would bet on which dog would bring the bull down or if the bull would beat them all.

-Bull baiting was a national sport in England from the 13th to 18th centuries.
+Bull baiting was a national sport in England from the 13th to the 18th centuries.
 Fortunately, it was outlawed in 1835.

 During its many centuries of popularity, bull-baiting altered the size and shape of Pitbulls.
 The original huge Mastiff-type dogs were too large and slow to go against an agile bull.
 Breeders favored smaller dogs with their weight focused toward their front end.

 Once bull baiting was outlawed, Pitbulls were bred for different tasks, including farm work and illegal dogfighting.
-Pitbulls in different areas took on different sizes and shapes.
+Pitbulls in different areas took on differing sizes and shapes.
 That resulted in the various types of Pitbulls that we see today.

-Since several different dog breeds owe their history to bull-baiting or dog fighting, many breeds are called Pitbulls.
+Since several dog breeds owe their history to bull-baiting or dog fighting, many breeds are called Pitbulls.

 These are the dog breeds most commonly referred to as Pitbulls.